Africa Justice System Reform Initiative

 ARTICLE 193

-The national flag shall have five colours: red, green, black, gold and white.
-The significance of the colours shall be as follows:
+The national flag shall have five colours: red, green, black, gold and

 red - the centuries of resistance to colonialism, the armed national liberation struggle, and the defence of sovereignty;